amudassr/amudassr/README.md

 Building digital solutions with **AJ Programmers** ⚡️

-I'm Muhammad Mudassir, a Full Stack Web Developer focused on building scalable and user-friendly web applications using modern technologies like React, Node.js, PHP, and Laravel.
+I'm Muhammad Mudassir, a Full Stack Web Developer focused on building scalable and user-friendly web applications using modern technologies like React and Node.js.
 I love working on real-world projects and exploring new tools that enhance developer productivity.

-📘 I'm currently creating web and mobile solutions for global clients with AJ Programmers.
+📘 I'm currently creating web solutions for global clients with AJ Programmers.

 :mailbox: Reach me out!